GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Reloading
 - always reload from behind cover (unless the area is clear)
 - avoid reloading until your mag is almost empty as you may be caught off guard doing so
-- if your current magazine is almost empty, reload as you may not able to kill an enemy with the remaining rounds
+- if your current magazine is almost empty, reload as you may not be able to kill an enemy with the remaining rounds
 - if you're in the middle of an engagement and need to reload, it's usually faster to switch to another weapon

 ### Relocation